Atlasg06/Atlasg06/README.md

 Software Engineer
 -----------------

 Hi, I'm Eric!
-I'm a programmer and a full-time computer engineering student with an Honors GPA.
+I'm a programmer and a full-time computer engineering student who is also a member of PTK, Psi Beta, and an Honors student.

 * 🌍  I'm based in Tampa, FL
 * ✉️  You can contact me at [ericgosling@gmail.com](mailto:ericgosling@gmail.com)